guywiz/PyTulip/Algorithms/BrokerScore/README.md

 The main class `BrokerScore` implements all necessary methods, partly relying on the `Dijkstra` class to run a dfs and compute a community cohesion score.
 In order to stick with Paquet-Clouston and Bouchard definition of cohesion, we invoke networkX average path length routine which requires to convert from Tulip into the iGraph format.

-The score is computer in a matter of seconds for graph containing thousands of nodes and edges and even faster for smaller graphs.
+The score is computed in a matter of (tenth of a) seconds for graph containing thousands of nodes and edges and even faster for smaller graphs.

 ## Using the script from within Tulip
-A code snippet at the bottom of the BrokerScore class file allows the use of the code from within the Tulip desktop application.
-Running the script should be easy.
-Make sure the local hierarchy is clean and does not contain any subgraph, as the script does produce a series of subgraph and makes use of unrobust naming conventions.
+You may either use the code as a script, which will load a plugin after it is run.
+You then need to invoke the plugin through the GUI, paying attention to the parameters the plugin needs to properly run.
+Another avenue is to invoke the pluging through a script, typically in the main function:
 ```
 def main(graph):
-	BS = BrokerScore(graph, "community", "broker_score")
-	BS.node_brokerage_score()
-	BS.compute_broker_network()
+    params = tlp.getDefaultPluginParameters('Broker score', graph)
+    community = graph.getIntegerProperty('community')
+    params['communities'] = community
+    broker = graph.getDoubleProperty('broker_score')
+    params['result'] = broker
+    graph.applyDoubleAlgorithm('Broker score', broker, params)
 ```
-The script also allow to also to build a sub-network (induced subgraph) solely consisting of brokers.
+Note that the BrokerScore class can be used to build a sub-network (induced subgraph) solely consisting of brokers.
 The construct can be iterated, as not all brokers act as broker iin the broker network.
 The iteration ultiately ends, giving rise to a hierarchyof sub-networks.